turbot/steampipe-plugin-docker/docs/index.md

 ### Supported Path Formats

-The `paths` config argument is flexible and can search for Dockerfiles from several different sources, e.g., local directory paths, Git, S3.
+The `dockerfile_paths` and `docker_compose_file_paths` config arguments are flexible and can search for Dockerfiles and DockerCompose files from several different sources, e.g., local directory paths, Git, S3.

 The following sources are supported: